 - Height: 80 feet

-- Focal Height: 101 feet (focal height means the height of the light above sea level, which determines how far away the light can be seen at sea)
+- Focal Height: 101 feet (focal height means the height of the light above sea level, which determines how far away the light can be seen at sea); Originally used Whale oil lamps.

 - Status: Active aid to navigation, automated